 We have several policies in place to prevent slavery and human trafficking in our supply chains and other parts of our business.
 Our policies include:

-– Code of Ethics and Business Conduct: DJE’s Code of Ethics and Business Conduct outlines the ethical responsibilities of our employees and addresses common compliance and ethics issues facing global businesses today.
+- Code of Conduct: DJE’s Code of Conduct outlines the ethical responsibilities of our employees and addresses common compliance and ethics issues facing global businesses today.
 The code is supplemented by the Day-to-Day Situation Guide, which addresses issues specific to our industry.

 - Human Rights Policy: Our Human Rights Policy focuses on fostering an open and inclusive workplace based on human rights and includes the following components: respect for human rights, equal opportunity and non-discrimination, fair pay and working conditions, health and safety, prohibition of child labour and forced/bonded labour, support for freedom of association and the right to collective bargaining, the prohibition of bribery and the provision of a safe and secure working environment.

 - Code of Ethics for Suppliers and Service Providers: DJE's Code of Ethics for Suppliers and Service Providers sets out the standards we require our subcontractors, freelancers, suppliers and other third parties to meet.

 Edelman UK does not permit, condone or otherwise accept any form of slavery and/or human trafficking (as defined in the Modern Slavery Act 2015) by its employees, subcontractors, contractors, agents, partners or any other organization, entity, body, business or individual with whom we engage or do business.